Becoming A Tutor & In-Clinic Training

 Becoming a Tutor

-With pending dyslexia legislation in New Hampshire and Maine our certified tutors are in high demand.
+With the recently passed dyslexia legislation in New Hampshire, HB1644, and Maine our certified tutors are in high demand.
 Some area schools are only now beginning to hire new teaching staff who are Orton Gillingham certified.
 Don’t miss out on this amazing career opportunity.
-Many of our Scholars who are recent college graduates attest that our certification made the difference in their being hired.
+Many of our trainees who are recent college graduates attest that our certification made the difference in their being hired.
 Sign up now to become a certified Orton Gillingham tutor/teacher.
 Please contact the Seacoast Learning Center Director to learn more about the Orton Gillingham certification process and program.
-You may also download a Scholar application packet and apply today.
+You may also download a trainee application packet and apply today.

 Certification requirements include fifty hours of classroom instruction and one hundred hours of practicum work under the supervision of qualified professionals.
 You will also be required to tutor two children, twice a week, at a Children’s Dyslexia Centers, Inc. facility.
 Comparable Orton Gillingham certification programs from other organizations cost between $3000.00 and $6000.00 dollars and still lack the comprehensiveness of our free program.